slowernews/wisdom-tldr/README.md

 ###On genius

 > *'In every work of genius we recognize our own rejected thoughts; they come back to us with a certain alienated majesty.' -- Ralph Waldo Emerson*

+> *'Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius, and a lot of courage, to move in the opposite direction.'*